-MARTA BRAE RIVER
+6. MARTA BRAE RIVER

 During the plantation era, farmers used the river for transporting sugar and other crops to the harbour.

 One of the least explored parts of the country, blessed with bio-diversity, is also home to numerous waterfalls.
-If you are a waterfall lover and you would love to visit stunning waterfalls but do not want a crowded attraction, visiting Reach falls is another must for you.
+If you are a waterfall lover and you would love to visit stunning waterfalls but do not want a crowded attraction, visiting Reach falls another must for you.

-Reach Falls, centred on a waterfall cascading down a rock face, is an idyllic getaway for natural relaxation, located just 6 miles (9km) east of Long Bay.
+Reach Falls, centred on a waterfall cascading down a rock face, is also an idyllic getaway for natural relaxation, located just 6 miles (9km) east of Long Bay.

 GOOD TO KNOW:

 The falls have been developed by the government and now also have a visitor’s centre and changing facilities.

-Admission (with a free guide): Age 4-12 year olds: $5 US, Age 12+ year olds: $10 US, Children 3 and under are FREE
+Admission (with a free guide): Age 4-12-year-olds: $5 US, Age 12+ year-olds: $10 US, Children 3 and under are FREE

 TIP: Follow the river upstream to seek out underground caves

-BOB MARLEY MAUSOLEUM, NINE MILE
+9. BOB MARLEY MAUSOLEUM, NINE MILE

 Last but not least, if you love cultural tours and you are a fan of one of the world’s great reggae legends, consider visiting Nine Mile – a place that Bob Marley called home.
 Hidden in the beautiful St. Ann Hills, only little over an hour ride from Ocho Rios, the village of Nine Mile is the birthplace and final resting place of the singer and his mother.

 Inside the Bob Marley’s house at Nine Mile

 Nine Mile is owned and operated by Bob’s family.

 GOOD TO KNOW:

 - If you decide to drive there yourself, be aware that the road to the village is very narrow and steep.
-Make sure you honk your horn to let everyone know that you are coming through.
+Make sure you honk your horn to let everyone know that you are coming, through.
 This is what real Jamaica looks like.

-- Ganja smoking is legal within the gates of Nine Mile.
+- Moreover, Ganja smoking is legal within the gates of Nine Mile.
 As a parent, you may want to reconsider taking this tour with kids (everyone is expecting to have some marihuana).

-- A vegetarian restaurant and a Bob Marley gift shops can be foundhere
+- A vegetarian restaurant and a Bob Marley gift shops can be found here

-HIKING IN THE BLUE MOUNTAINS
+10. HIKING IN THE BLUE MOUNTAINS

 With its drop-dead stunning mountain vistas, hiking trails and waterfalls, the cool Blue Mountain peaks, shrouded in mist, are home to some of the best coffee growing farms in the world.
-The longest mountain range in Jamaica is also wonderful hiking destination renowned for stunning sunsets and breath-taking sunrises from its peaks.
+The longest mountain range in Jamaica is also an excellent hiking destination renowned for stunning sunsets and breath-taking sunrises from its peaks.

 The Jamaican Blue Mountains, one of the highest mountain ranges in the Caribbean, are where some of the world’s best coffee is grown.